quicwg/base-drafts/draft-ietf-quic-transport.md

 The header form, packet type, connection ID, packet number and version fields of a long header packet are version independent.
 The types of packets defined in
-{{long-packet-types}} and the rest of the packet is specific to a version.
-See
-{{version-specific}} for details on how packets from different versions of QUIC are interpreted.
+{{long-packet-types}} and the the rest of the packet is specific to a version and packet type.
+See {{version-specific}} for details on how packets from different versions of QUIC are interpreted.

 (TODO: Should the list of packet types be version-independent?)